korczis/happ/README.md

 Application for learning, practicing and improving programming skills.
 This application begun as toy project during my hospitalization.
 There is no specific plan, goal neither roadmap.
-It is just for phone
+It is just for joy of learning and to have some fun.

 ## Motivation